Father Christmas (1991 film): Links to other works

 Father Christmas and The Snowman take place in the same universe—both were written by the same author, and both television shorts were made by very similar production teams.
 It is suggested that this film takes place a year or so after The Snowman, as Father Christmas jokes to the boy "glad you could make it again; the party I mean, not your snowman”, which ultimately gives The Snowman a happy ending.
 The boy can also be seen wearing the scarf Father Christmas gave him in The Snowman.
 There is also a poster of the snowman in one of the rooms when Father Christmas is delivering presents.
 The snowman himself, or a facsimile thereof, can also be seen in Father Christmas' yard during the credits.
 Mel Smith would later reprise Father Christmas for The Snowmans 20th anniversary opening.

 In Father Christmas, Ernest the milkman from Ethel & Ernest can be seen delivering milk to the Royal Family on Christmas morning, and Jim and Hilda Bloggs from Gentleman Jim/When the Wind Blows are shown enjoying a drink in the Scottish pub.

 American version

-A heavily sanitised version was produced for consumption in the United States of America.
-The most notable change is that Father Christmas was re-voiced by William Dennis Hunt, becoming much jollier, and all 76 instances of the word "blooming" (75 by Father Christmas, 1 by a child's voice in a song) were replaced with "merry".
-Scenes where Father Christmas gets drunk, over-eats, dances with chorus girls and suffers a hangover were removed.
-Also cut are a few candid moments showing his "builders' crack" and sitting on the toilet.
+A heavily sanitised version was produced for consumption in the United States of America and Canada.
+The most notable change is that Father Christmas was re-voiced by William Dennis Hunt, becoming much more jolly than in the original Raymond Briggs books and his motives being changed from being fed up with the snow, wind and narrow chimneys to loving his job and the children expecting him on Christmas Eve night.
+The song lyrics for “Another Blooming Christmas” and “Poor Old Father Christmas” were rewritten so that almost all instances of the word "blooming" (six in total; five by Father Christmas during the chorus of the former song and one by a child's voice in the latter) were replaced with "merry" despite a few instances of dialogue being kept in around the film.
+Scenes where Father Christmas gets drunk, over-eats, suffers a hangover, as well as a few candid moments showing his "builders' crack" and sitting on the toilet, were also removed.
+Some of these changes, excluding the script changes from Mel Smith to William Dennis Hunt, were carried over for the standalone UK DVD release in 2008.

+Canadian Broadcast

+Father Christmas gained attention in Canada when it was broadcast on CBC, being broadcast through the 90's.
+The character famously gripes about his feet freezing while delivering presents in Canada before planning a holiday.